SkoolNotes/Taproot/2020ENG201/KBENG201GradedDiscussionPrep.md

 	2. How that influence marlow's view, before and after
 	3. But!
 It does not really seem to darken marlow
 * There are unseen dark porps of his enviroment that he does not see
 * Some analysis — why is he not affected?
 Oh!
 Right!
 Because...
-MARLOW IS A BLOODY
+MARLOW IS A BLOODY RACIST!

 **CONFLIGHT!**

-### Jack — the darkness was always there, but Marlow!
+### Jack — the darkness was always there (b/c Europeans), but Marlow also is a contributor to it.
 * Hell example — that you CAN